crsgyj/executor/README.md

 # Executor
- A go package for the running of your local or remote(SSH) commands.
+run commands in your local or remote(SSH) session.

 ## Expamle